ChilliByte/isaacrg.github.io/_posts/2015-05-30-post-to-jekyll-with-via-a-one-page-cms.md

 ---
 layout: post
-title:  "Post to jekyll with via a one-page CMS."
+title:  "Post to jekyll with via a one-page CMS"
 date:   2015-05-30T10:06:09.991Z
 ---